lupyuen/pinetime-rust-mynewt/rust/app/src/timesync.md

 In the next section we'll look at a more sustainable way to build Watch Faces...
 With a __Watch Face Framework in Rust__!

 Rust Watch Faces may also be catalogued at __[crates.io](https://crates.io/crates/barebones-watchface)__...
-For easy discovery, extending and remixing.
+So that PineTime Owners may easily discover, extend and remix the Watch Faces.

 Let's learn how...

 # Watch Face in Rust